When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 When you complete the steps, you can sit back and enjoy using the second screen.

-When you are operating in the extended mode, you will find flexibility in dragging the Windows program between the displays and maximizing them on each screen.
+When operating in the extended mode, you will find flexibility in dragging the Windows program between the displays and maximizing them on each screen.

-Whenever you disconnect and switch off the second monitor, the operating system automatically reverts to the default configuration.
+When you disconnect or switch off the second monitor, the operating system typically reverts to the default single-screen configuration.

 See Also